 Athletics.
+These scholarships are available for students attending classes at the Enterprise Campus only.
 Athletic scholarships in men's and women's basketball, men's baseball, and women's softball are awarded to students who demonstrate ability in these sports.
 Tryouts are required.